 After spending 3 days in Krakow, we took the Lux Bus and headed to Warsaw .
 So much, in fact, that it’s very easy to get lost!
 But don’t worry, I’ve got your back.
-Here’s a shortlist of the very best Warsaw has to offer:
+Here’s a shortlist of the very best things to see in Warsaw

-Here are some of the sights to see:
+Here are some of the what to visit sights to see:

 - Keret House, which is the world’s narrowest house.
 It’s wide at the back, though.

 - Szczesliwicka Hill, which is the highest hill in the city and a good skiing point.

 - Mermaid of Warsaw, which is the city symbol.

 - Warsaw Spire, which is a circular tower that serves as the poshest office building in the city.